-Figure 13 is a simplified model of the AD9224.
-It highlights the relationship between the analog inputs, VINA, VINB, and the reference voltage, VREF.
-Like the voltage applied to the top of the resistor ladder in a flash A/D converter, the value VREF defines the maximum input voltage to the A/D core.
-The minimum input voltage to the A/D core is automatically defined to be -VREF.
+Figure 2 is a simplified model of the AD9225.
+It highlights the relationship between the analog inputs, VINA and VINB, and the reference voltage, VREF.
+Like the voltage applied to the top of the resistor ladder in a flash ADC, the value VREF defines the maximum input voltage to the ADC core.
+The minimum input voltage to the ADC core is automatically defined to be -VREF.

-Figure 13.
+Figure 2.
 Equivalent Functional Input Circuit

 The addition of a differential input structure gives the user an additional level of flexibility that is not possible with traditional flash converters.
 The input stage allows the user to easily configure the inputs for either single-ended operation or differential operation.
-The A/D's input structure allows the dc offset of the input signal to be varied independently of the input span of the converter.
-Specifically, the input to the A/D core is the difference of the voltages applied at the VINA and VINB input pins.
-Therefore, the equation, defines the output of the differential input stage and provides the input to the A/D core.
+The A/D converter's input structure allows the dc offset of the input signal to be varied independently of the input span of the converter.
+Specifically, the input to the ADC core is the difference of the voltages applied at the VINA and VINB input pins.
+Therefore, the equation defines the output of the differential input stage and provides the input to the ADC core.

-$$V{CORE} = VINA - VINB \tag{1}$$
+$$VCORE = VINA - VINB$$ (1)

-The voltage, VCORE, must satisfy the condition,
+The voltage, VCORE, must satisfy the condition

-$$-VREF \le V{CORE} \le VREF \tag{2}$$
+$$-VREF \le VCORE \le VREF \tag{2}$$